nikomatsakis/rfcs/text/0000-projection-and-lifetimes.md

 rules would accept it, because `HashMap<NoHash,u32>` appears inside a fn signature.

+Note that `fn` types do not require that `T0..Tn` be `Sized`.
+This is intentional.
+The limitation that only sized values can be passed as argument (or returned) is enforced at the time when a fn is actually called, as well as in actual fn definitions, but is not considered fundamental to fn types thesmelves.
+There are several reasons for this.
+For one thing, it's forwards compatible with passing DST by value.
+For another, it means that non-defaulted trait methods to do not have to show that their argument types are `Sized` (this will be checked in the implementations, where more types are known).
+Since the implicit `Self` type parameter is not `Sized` by default ([RFC 546]), requiring that argument types be `Sized` in trait definitions proves to be an annoying annotation burden.

 The object type rule is similar, though it includes an extra clause:

     WfObject: